cprenoveau/HotChocolate/README.md

 # HotChocolate
-A senior developer's comforting cup of reusable code for Unity.
+A senior developer's comforting cup of sweet reusable code for Unity.